openshift/installer/docs/user/ovirt/install_upi.md

 - Load balancer for port `443` and `80` for machines running the ingress router (usually worker nodes in the default configuration).
   Both ports must be accessible from within and outside the cluster.

+**NOTE**: the rules above can also be set on the same load balancer server.

 ### DNS
 The UPI installation process requires the user to setup the existing infrastructure provided DNS to allow the correct resolution of